What happens if I tell a faculty or staff member at NEIU about a sexual violence incident?

 Chris Maxwell, Assistant Dean of Students

 The Confidential Advisor may be contacted instead of the Dean of Students for off-campus sexual violence incidents.
 Importantly, the Confidential Advisor is not required to notify the Title IX Coordinator or NEIU of any sexual violence reports.

 Student Leadership Development

 Can an undocumented student or international student file a complaint?

-What is the University's responsibility under Title IX?
+What is the University's responsibility when it learns about Title IX incidents?